Fertilize in the spring to promote a healthy green lawn.

 - When you apply lawn fertilizer during these periods, it helps lawn grasses better tolerate the stress of hot weather, cold weather, and drought.
 Late spring and early summer are the best times to fertilize cool-season grasses because the grass is actively growing.

 How many times a year should you fertilize your lawn?

-You should fertilize your lawn at least once per year, and more often if you live in an area with a lot of rainfall when deciding when should I fertilize my lawn.
-Early spring is the best time to fertilize, as this is when grass is just beginning to grow.
+You should fertilize your lawn at least once per year and more often if you live in an area with a lot of rainfall when deciding when I should fertilize my lawn.
+Early spring is the best time to fertilize, as this is when the grass is just beginning to grow.
 However, you can also fertilize in early spring or early summer.